-- The first priority is valid product specific EPDs with impact categories modeled according to TRACI 2.1 for the specific inputs associated with the EPD. - The second priority is either of the following: - Valid industry average EPDs with impact categories modeled according to TRACI 2.1 as prescribed in Annex 1. - Freely available public datasets as prescribed in Annex 1, including critically reviewed LCA studies that are compliant with ISO 14040/14044 that have been published to the USLCI.
+- The first priority is valid facility-specific and product-specific EPDs with impact categories modeled according to TRACI 2.1 for the specific inputs associated with the EPD. - The second priority is either of the following: - Valid industry average EPDs with impact categories modeled according to TRACI 2.1 as prescribed in Annex 1. - Freely available public datasets as prescribed in Annex 1, including critically reviewed LCA studies that are compliant with ISO 14040/14044 that have been published to the USLCI.

-Uniformity in use of life cycle inventories: Manufacturers who develop product specific EPDs, industry average EPDs, or public datasets as described above are strongly encouraged to use the public datasets prescribed in Annex 1 for common upstream energy and materials to improve the consistency and comparability of EPDs developed under this PCR.
+Uniformity in use of life cycle inventories: Manufacturers who develop product specific EPDs, industry average EPDs, or public datasets that could be used as upstream data for asphalt mixtures (as described above) are strongly encouraged to use the public datasets prescribed in Annex 1 for common upstream energy and materials to improve the consistency and comparability of EPDs developed under this PCR.